About WhatsApp and elections

 Search the web: WhatsApp provides a simple way to double check messages that have been forwarded many times to help our users find news results or other sources of information about content they have received.
 This feature works by allowing users to tap a magnifying glass that uploads the message via their browser.

 Support for fact checking: We have partnered with the International Fact-Checking Network to make certified fact checkers available on WhatsApp, enabling direct fact checks via end-to-end encrypted messaging.
-During the United States election, users can message FactChat for more information.
+Through this partnership, over 50 fact-checking organizations use WhatsApp to help connect users with reliable information - and we’re continuing to empower fact-checking organizations and ensure they have the resources they need to combat misinformation.

 Public Education Campaigns and Partnerships: We encourage people to think about the messages they receive and verify the facts via official trusted sources.
 WhatsApp has launched large-scale education campaigns to help address misinformation in several countries, including our campaign “Share Joy, Not Rumours.”

 Voter registration and voting information: We encourage civic participation so people can exercise their democratic rights.
-In some countries, people need to proactively register to vote ahead of elections.
-In the United States, WhatsApp is working with Vote.org, a non-partisan NGO that promotes voter participation.
-By messaging Vote.org on WhatsApp, people can get information on how to register to vote, vote-by-mail, or connect with voter protection experts.
+For example, in some countries, people need to proactively register to vote ahead of elections.
+That’s why we’re continuing to work with fact-checkers in a number of countries ahead of elections to ensure voters have reliable information on how to register to vote and where to vote.